Guide to Work, Study, Travel and Living Abroad

 Southeast Asia is a popular place to set up shop as a digital nomad to enjoy a low cost of living in lovely settings.

-I tend supplement my online income by volunteering in trade for accommodations (this is called Caretaking).
-In so doing, my online freelancing income need only support incidental expenses such as food, transportation, and recreation.
+I tend to supplement my online income by volunteering in trade for accommodations (this is called Caretaking).
+In so doing, my online freelancing income only needs to support incidental expenses such as food, transportation, and recreation.
 And as such, I can proudly say I am a solvent (albeit frugal) Web Freelancer.

 Traveling with a Partner?

-If you are venturing abroad with a partner, friend, or family member, you will face a few new challenges.
+You will face new challenges if you are venturing abroad with a partner, friend, or family member.
 Can they freelance abroad too?
 How about arranging with their boss to work remotely?
-Or do they have skills that are in demand in the place you wish to live such that obtaining a work visa would be suitable?
+Or do they have skills that are in demand in the locale you wish to live such that obtaining a work visa would be suitable?
 And will they feel secure living on a variable online income?
 You must have these conversations (and many more) with your travel partner to ensure you are both on the same page–before you leave and discover any attitude differences the hard way.

 Freelancing: Multi-Tasking at its Best

 The concept of freelancing is interesting: You work for yourself, yet you answer to multiple bosses.
-You choose your work opportunities (sometimes they choose you), and although you have the ultimate ability to control your working conditions, there will be times when you are juggling four simultaneous projects, all with looming deadlines and clients/bosses who are less than pleasurable to deal with.
+You choose your work opportunities (sometimes they choose you).
+Although you can control your working conditions, there will be times when you are juggling four simultaneous projects, all with looming deadlines and clients/bosses who are less than pleasurable to deal with.

-Freelancing is an art, for which you need to maintain organization, consistently keep promises, follow up on leads, and produce top-quality results for your clients.
-Although the Internet may initially appear to be a cavernous world looming in front of you, it is not as big as you may think.
-A tarnished reputation can be viral in the online community, and the adage that “any publicity is good publicity” does not always fly.
+Freelancing is an art for which you must maintain organization, consistently keep promises, follow up on leads, and produce top-quality results for your clients.
+Although the internet may initially appear to be a cavernous world looming before you, it is not as big as you may think.
+A tarnished reputation can be viral in the online community, and the adage that "any publicity is good publicity" does not always fly.

 As an Internet freelancer in any industry, satisfying clients is not your only job.
 Here are some of the constant tasks that will be on your list: